Environmental Product Declaration (EPD)

 Sector EPD for ready-mixed concrete

 Institut Bauen und Umwelt e.V.
 (IBU) have published an EPD for UK manufactured generic ready-mixed concrete.
 Find out more about the EPD for:

 The tool has now been externally verified by the Institut Bauen und Umwelt e.V.
 (IBU).
-The published EPDs are part of British Precast’s on-going commitment to sustainability and transparency.
+The published EPDs are part of British Precast’s (now MPA Precast) ongoing commitment to sustainability and transparency.
 The seven published EPDs are: